 Focus of KDM's work in Brussels

-The MarineKIC initiative initiated by KDM has been instrumental in the European Institute of Technology's call for proposals for the topic "Sea and Water" in 2025 with an expected funding volume of over 300 million euros.
+The MarineKIC initiative initiated by KDM has been instrumental in the European Institute of Technology's call for tenders on the topic of "Sea and Water" in 2025 with an expected funding volume of over 300 million euros.

-- The political visibility of marine research - KDM has so far conducted almost 30 scientific briefings and events for decision-makers with a total of over 1000 participants.
+- The political visibility of marine research - KDM has so far conducted almost 30 scientific briefings and events for decision-makers with a total of over 1,000 participants.